 How is ovarian cancer treated?

-Almost all women with ovarian cancer will have some type of surgery in the course of their treatment.
+Almost all women with ovarian cancer will have some type of surgery during their treatment.
 The purpose of surgery is first to diagnose and stage the cancer, as well as to remove as much of the cancer as possible.
-In early stage cancers (stage I and II), surgeons can often remove all of the visible cancer.
+In early-stage cancers (stage I and II), surgeons can often remove all of the visible cancer.
 Generally, women with ovarian cancer will have a hysterectomy (removal of the uterus) and bilateral salpingo-oophorectomy (removal of both ovaries and fallopian tubes) as part of their operation.
 This is because there is always a risk of microscopic disease in both of the ovaries and the uterus.
-The only circumstance in which a woman may not have this entire operation is if she has a very early stage cancer (IA) that looks favorable under the microscope (grade 1).
+The only time a woman may not have this entire operation is if she has a very early-stage cancer (IA) that looks favorable under the microscope (grade 1).
 This is often the case with germ cell ovarian tumors.
-If a woman's tumor has these characteristics and she wishes to maintain the ability to have children, then the surgeon can remove only her diseased ovary and tube.
+If a woman's tumor has these characteristics and she wishes to keep the ability to have children, then the surgeon can remove only her diseased ovary and tube.
 Then, after she is done having children, she will need to have her uterus and the other tube and ovary removed.
-With any other stage or grade of tumor, or in patients finished with childbearing, the entire operation should be performed in order to provide the best possible chance for a cure.
+With any other stage or grade of tumor, or in patients finished with childbearing, the entire operation should be done in order to provide the best chance for a cure.

 Women who have more advanced disease (stage III or IV) will often have debulking surgeries.
-This means that the surgeon will attempt to remove as much disease as possible.
-Data collected in many studies has demonstrated that the more cancer that is removed, the better the long-term outcome for the patient.
+This means that the surgeon will remove as much disease as possible.
+Data collected in many studies has shown that the more cancer that is removed, the better the long-term outcome for the patient.

-Operations for ovarian cancer should be performed by surgeons who are trained in dealing with gynecologic malignancies because there are special skills and techniques necessary to deal with these tumors.
+Operations for ovarian cancer should be done by surgeons who are trained in dealing with gynecologic malignancies because there are special skills and techniques needed to deal with these tumors.

-Despite the fact that the tumors are removed during surgery, there is always a risk of recurrence because there may be microscopic cancer cells left that the surgeon cannot see or remove.
-In order to decrease a patient's risk of recurrence, a patient may receive chemotherapy.
-Chemotherapy is the use of anti-cancer medications that work systemically (throughout the entire body) and are administered either intravenously (directly into a vein), directly into the abdomen (intraperitoneal, “IP”) or orally (by mouth).
-The vast majority of patients with ovarian cancer should be offered chemotherapy as well as surgery (adjuvant chemotherapy).
+Even if the tumors are removed during surgery, there is always a risk of recurrence because there may be microscopic cancer cells left that the surgeon cannot see or remove.
+In order to lower the risk of recurrence, a patient may have chemotherapy.
+Chemotherapy is the use of anti-cancer medications that work systemically (throughout the entire body) and are given intravenously (IV, directly into a vein), directly into the abdomen (intraperitoneal, “IP”) or orally (by mouth).
+Most patients with ovarian cancer will be offered chemotherapy as well as surgery (adjuvant chemotherapy).
 The higher the stage of cancer, the more important it is that you receive chemotherapy.
-Generally, only very early stage cancers (early stage I) that look favorable under the microscope (grade 1 or 2) can be treated with surgery alone.
+Generally, only very early-stage cancers (early stage I) that look favorable under the microscope (grade 1 or 2) can be treated with surgery alone.
 Any woman with a more advanced stage or grade ovarian cancer should be offered chemotherapy.

-There are many different chemotherapy agents available, and treatments often combine several medications to create a regimen.
-For the treatment of ovarian cancers, chemotherapy is typically given intravenously (into a vein) or directly into the abdomen (intraperitoneal, "IP").
+There are many different chemotherapies used, and treatments often combine several medications to create a regimen.
+For the treatment of ovarian cancers, chemotherapy is often given intravenously (into a vein) or directly into the abdomen (intraperitoneal, "IP").

 Some of the chemotherapy medications used in ovarian cancer treatment include: cisplatin, carboplatin, doxorubicin, topotecan, ifosfamide, doxorubicin liposomal, docetaxel, paclitaxel, altretamine, capecitabine, cyclophosphamide, etoposide, gemcitabine, irinotecan, melphalan, pemetrexed, and vinorelbine.
 Most regimens contain a platinum compound chemotherapy, such as cisplatin, and a taxane, such as paclitaxel or docetaxel.

-Hormonal therapies including aromatase inhibitors (example: letrozole), tamoxifen, and luteinizing hormone-releasing hormone (LHRH) agonists (example: leuprolide acetate), are used more commonly in ovarian stromal type tumors, but not typically in epithelial ovarian cancer.
+Hormonal therapies including aromatase inhibitors (example: letrozole), tamoxifen, and luteinizing hormone-releasing hormone (LHRH) agonists (example: leuprolide acetate), are used more commonly in ovarian stromal type tumors, but not often in epithelial ovarian cancer.

-There are advantages and disadvantages to each of the different regimens that your medical oncologist will discuss with you.
-Based on your health, your personal values and wishes, and potential impact of side effects, you can work with your healthcare providers to come up with the best regimen for your cancer and your lifestyle.
+There are advantages and disadvantages to each of the different regimens that your care team will discuss with you.
+Based on your health, your personal values and wishes, and possible side effects, you can work with your healthcare providers to come up with the best regimen for your cancer and your lifestyle.

 Radiation therapy uses high energy rays (similar to x-rays) to kill cancer cells.
-It comes from an external source, and it requires patients to come in 5 days a week for several weeks to a radiation therapy treatment center.
+It comes from an external source, and you will need to come in 5 days a week for several weeks to a radiation therapy treatment center.
 The treatment takes just a few minutes and is painless.
-Radiation therapy is occasionally combined with surgery in patients who have stage II tumors with low bulk disease.
+Radiation therapy is sometimes used with surgery in patients who have stage II tumors with low bulk disease.
 Radiation can also be used to ease the pain of metastases and/or to stop tumors from bleeding.
-Generally, healthcare providers try to limit the amount of radiation that your vital organs receive, and don't like to treat large portions of the bowel and pelvis for this reason.
-This makes radiation less useful in ovarian cancer, where disease is often diffusely spread throughout the abdomen and pelvis.
-A radiation oncologist can answer questions about the utility, process, and side effects of radiation therapy in your particular case.
+Healthcare providers try to limit the amount of radiation that your vital organs receive, and don't like to treat large parts of the bowel and pelvis for this reason.
+This makes radiation less useful in ovarian cancer, where disease is often spread throughout the abdomen and pelvis.
+A radiation therapy team can answer questions about the process and side effects of radiation therapy in your particular case.